Billy McMullen

 Wilbur Anthony McMullen Jr. (born March 8, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was selected by the Philadelphia Eagles in the third round of the 2003 NFL draft.
 He played college football for the Virginia Cavaliers.

 McMullen was also a member of the Minnesota Vikings, Washington Redskins, Seattle Seahawks, and Detroit Lions.

+High School career

+McMullen excelled on the football field as a player at Henrico High School.
+He then entered Fork Union Military Academy as a postgraduate, playing for head coach John Shuman.

 College career

 As a senior at Virginia in 2002, McMullen became the second all-time leading receiver in ACC conference history with 210 career receptions.